 4) Turmeric-Turmeric is one of the most effective anti-inflammatories around, turmeric can also help reduce inflammation and relieve gastrointestinal discomfort.

 5) Peppermint-Peppermint leaves contain menthol which naturally calms and numbs the body and helps relieve congestions.
-It’s also a remedy for headaches and nausea.
+It’s also a natural remedy for headaches, migraines, and nausea.